Man testifies Smollett recruited him, brother to fake attack - NewsBreak

 Smollett, 39, is charged with six counts of felony disorderly conduct for making what prosecutors say was a false police report — one count for each time he gave a report, to three different officers.
 The class 4 felony carries a prison sentence of up to three years, but experts have said if Smollett is convicted he likely would be placed on probation and ordered to perform community service.

-The next morning, as news broke of a hate crime against Smollett, Osundairo said he texted a note of condolence to Smollett, also as instructed.
-It read: “Bruh, say it ain’t true.
-I’m praying for speedy recovery.”

-Osundairo testified that Smollett gave him a check for $3,500 and wrote on it that it was for a nutrition and workout program.
-But Osundairo said the money was both for the program and for helping to stage the attack.

-A defense attorney told jurors during openings that Smollett was a “real victim” and that the brothers’ accounts are unreliable.
+Smollett’s defense attorney says he was a “real victim” and that the brothers’ accounts are unreliable.

-A few days later, he said, Smollett sent him a text message asking to meet up “on the low,” which he took to mean a private meeting about something secret.
-Osundairo said it was at that meeting that Smollett first asked him “to beat him up” and asked if his brother could help.
+A few days later, he said, Smollett sent him a text message asking to meet up “on the low,” which he took to meet in private about something secret.
+Osundairo said when they met up, Smollett asked him “to beat him up” and asked if his brother could help.

-“I was confused, I look puzzled” as Smollett “explained he wanted me to fake beat him up,” Osundairo told jurors.
+“I was confused, I look puzzled,” Osundairo said, and then “he explained he wanted me to fake beat him up.”

 Murray also said Smollett told her he had been assaulted by two men — one white and wearing a ski mask, the other he couldn't see — as he was returning home after buying a sandwich.

-A Chicago police officer testified Tuesday that investigators tracked down the Osundairo brothers, who are Black, using surveillance video and taxi and ride-share records.
+A Chicago police officer testified Tuesday that investigators tracked down two possible suspects in the assault — the Osundairo brothers, who are Black — using surveillance video and taxi and rideshare records.
 When taken into custody, the siblings detailed for police how Smollett orchestrated the fake attack.

-A detective who interviewed Smollett after the brothers had been arrested said Smollett then started to change his story.
-Smollett told detective Robert Graves that attacker had “pale skin,” when he previously said the attacker was white.
+A detective who interviewed Smollett two weeks after the alleged assault — and after the brothers had been arrested — said Smollett then started to change his story.
+Smollett told detective Robert Graves that his attacker had “pale skin,” when he previously said the attacker was white.
+When Graves confronted Smollett about the discrepancy, Smollett said the attacker “acted like he was white by what he said.”

 Graves also told Smollett that the brothers were in custody for the hate crime.

 Graves testified that during the Feb.
-14 interview, Smollett said he would sign a complaint against the brothers, though his attorney stopped him.
+14 interview, Smollett said he would sign a complaint against the brothers, though his attorney stopped him from doing so.
 About 90 minutes later, Smollett sent one of the brothers a text message, Graves said.

-"I know 1000% you and your brother did nothing wrong and never would,” the text read.
+“Brother...
+I love you.
+I stand with you," the message read.
+"I know 1000% you and your brother did nothing wrong and never would.”

 Graves said he concluded Smollett had lied to him.

-Defense attorney Nenye Uche has said the brothers attacked Smollett, who is Black and gay, “because of who he is” and has suggested that the brothers were homophobic.
+Defense attorney Nenye Uche has said the brothers attacked Smollett, who is Black and gay, “because of who he is” and suggested Tuesday that the brothers were homophobic.

+The Osundairo brothers told police that Smollett asked them to stage the attack because he was unhappy about how the TV studio handled the hate mail, a lead detective on the case, Michael Theis, testified Tuesday.
+He said investigators corroborated their version of events and found no instance where they appeared to be lying.

+Jurors were shown surveillance video Tuesday of the brothers buying supplies, including a red hat they told police Smollett wanted them to wear to resemble Trump supporters, and some clothesline police said was later fashioned into a noose.
+Jurors also saw a still image from a video that Theis said showed Smollett returning home the night of the alleged attack, with the clothesline draped around his shoulders.
+The clothesline was wrapped around his neck when officers arrived, Theis said, leading detectives to believe Smollett may have retied it.

 AP's complete coverage of the Jussie Smollett case.